 XMReality Blog

-Why to Reduce Truck Rolls - and How to Do It
+How to Reduce Truck Rolls - and What You Gain From It

 In the realm of service operations, a crucial term that often comes up is "truck roll."
-But what exactly does it entail, and why is it significant for companies employing service technicians?
+But what exactly is a truck roll, and why is it significant for companies employing service technicians to know how they can reduce their truck rolls?
 That's what we will cover in this article.

 In simple terms, a truck roll refers to the dispatching of a service technician to a customer's location to address an issue or perform a task.
 These tasks can range from routine maintenance to troubleshooting and repairing complex systems.